MoshikoCohen23/Data_Visualization/README.md

 The repository includes three types of files:
 1. Excel data file.
 2. Python code and PowerBI file for interactive charts.
-3. PDF summary report explaining calculation measures, graphs, and conclusions drawn from the data."
+3. PDF summary report explaining calculation measures, graphs, and conclusions drawn from the data.